keigezellig/fruitHAP/README.md

 ## Installation of the FruitHAPNotifier Android app

-In the FruitHAP distribution under `ClientApps/FruitHAPNotifier` there is an APK which you can install on any Android device which has Android 4.2 or later
+In the FruitHAP distribution under `ClientApps/FruitHAPNotifier` there is an APK which you can install on any Android device which has Android 4.2 or later.

 Good luck!